 By Christie Thadikonda

-Christie Bernard Thadikonda is a CBF Leadership Scholar pursuing a Master of Divinity with a concentration in Biblical Studies & a Master of Arts in Christian Education at Union Presbyterian Seminary in Richmond, Virginia.
+Christie Bernard Thadikonda is a Leadership Scholar of the Cooperative Baptist Fellowship.
+He is pursuing a Master of Divinity with a concentration in Biblical Studies and a Master of Arts in Christian Education at Union Presbyterian Seminary in Richmond, Virginia.
 He is actively involved with the Students Ministry, and Community Missions at Gayton Baptist Church in Henrico County, Virginia.